C5H8NNaO4/javascript.moe-content/en/strapi+next.js/🚀 Strapi + Next.js: A Match Made in Heaven for Headless Web Apps.md

-## 🚀 Strapi + Next.js: A Match Made in Heaven for Headless Web Apps
+## 🚀 Strapi + Next.js: A Match Made in Heaven | Part I: An Overview

 When building modern web applications, developers often want speed, flexibility, and scalability—without a heavy price tag.
 That’s where the pairing of **Strapi** and **Next.js**, deployed on **Vercel’s free tier**, shines.